dotnet/AspNetDocs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/odata-containment-in-web-api-22.md

 An account contains many PaymentInstruments (PI), but we don't define an entity set for a PI.
 Instead, the PIs can only be accessed through an Account.

-You can download the solution used in this topic from [CodePlex](https://aspnet.codeplex.com/SourceControl/latest#Samples/WebApi/OData/v4/ODataContainmentSample/).

 ## Defining the data model

 1. Define the CLR types.